ibm-cloud-docs/virtual-servers/vsi_reconfigure.md

   **Disk Notes:**
   * Both Local and SAN storage is available.
 Double check your selection to ensure your storage option is correct.
   * For public virtual servers, if you are upgrading local storage and require more core or RAM, you might lose your secondary disk.
-When you modify a virtual server flavor that uses local storage, the flavor is pre-set for you and flavors that are not comparable cannot be selected.
+When you modify a virtual server profile that uses local storage, the profile is pre-set for you and profiles that are not comparable cannot be selected.
 3. Click **Continue**.
 4. Review your order confirmation for accuracy.
 Click **Edit** to edit your upgrade.
 5. Click **Confirm** to confirm your order and apply the changes to your device.